Victoria Lakshmi Hamah: Politics

 In the 2012 general election, she contested the Ablekuma West constituency parliamentary seat.
 She served as Deputy Minister of Communications under the John Dramani Mahama administration until Friday, 8 November 2013.
+During her time in office, she faced what she described as unjust scrutiny, which she alluded to her womanhood and the nature of Ghana’s political landscape.

-She currently runs a non profit organisation for women - Progressive Organisation for Women's Advancement (POWA).
+She currently runs a non profit organization for women - Progressive Organisation for Women's Advancement (POWA) where she sits on the board.
+Hamah describes herself as a scholar-practitioner who is deeply committed to shaping governance debates and working toward advancing women’s goals in the pursuit of equality.